 As the service and supply centre for the region, Terrace is the location of choice for many businesses and entrepreneurs due to its close proximity to three deep water ports, rail service, and a bustling airport that serve to connect Terrace efficiently to the rest of the world.
 Terrace is approximately 550 air miles northwest of Vancouver.

 The City’s urban area is located on a series of natural flat benches, or terraces (hence the name) within the broad Skeena River Valley.
-The proximity to the ocean (approximately 60 kilometres - 37 miles), the low altitude (60 metres - 196 feet above sea level), and its location within the shelter of the Coast Mountains has created a natural “greenhouse” effect.
-Rainfall is less than half of that found on the coast and temperatures are moderate - warm enough to permit the growing of fruit orchards and specialty crops, including peaches, for those with a green thumb and some TLC.
+The region experiences a temperate coastal climate with warm summers and mild winters; the proximity to the ocean (approximately 60 km/37 mi), the low altitude (60 m/196 ft above sea level), and its location within the shelter of the Coast Mountains has created a natural “greenhouse” effect.
+Rainfall is less than half of that found on the coast and temperatures are warm enough to permit the growing of fruit orchards and specialty crops, including peaches, for those with a green thumb and some TLC.

 Kermodei (Spirit) Bear:

-The bears like the mountainous terrain, lush forest growth, mild climate, productive salmon streams and rivers offered in the natural sanctuary around Terrace and on the small islands in the Douglas Channel.
+The bears like the mountainous terrain, lush forest growth, mild climate, productive salmon streams, and rivers offered in the natural sanctuary around Terrace and on the small islands in the Douglas Channel.
 In the past, trophy hunters and headline seekers have reduced the small population of white Kermodeis.
 Now, strong Provincial protection regulations and enforcement, along with a prohibition on their killing, have helped stabilize their numbers.
 No one knows for sure how many Kermodeis live around the Terrace area today.
-Local residents have shown an increased interest and concern for the Kermodei's well-being and preservation.
+Local residents have shown an increased interest and concern for the Kermodeis' well-being and preservation.

 Kermodei Bear - Photo Credit M. Chevrier